IceSandwich/Bilivedown/README.md

 go build
 ```

-# How to do with the ts files?
+# What to do with the ts files?
 You can merge them like this:
 ``` bash
 # Windows